The village of Llangennith or "Llangenydd" is in West Gower.

 A tranquil historic hideaway, Plum Cottage sits in beautiful gardens on the site of the ancient Priory behind the church in Llangennith.
 Old stone walls, beamed ceilings and contemporary touches provide the perfect holiday/romantic retreat for couples..

 A perfect beach house.
 17th C converted stone stable set on 10-acre property.
 2 mins from beach.
 Full of character & charm.
 Log burner.
 2 bedrooms, upstairs sitting room.
 All modern conveniences.
 Gardens galore & private BBQ area.
-Sleeps 4.
+Sleeps 4.or 5

-Look no further – our semi detached cottage sleeping 5 (1 king (en-suite), 1 twin, 1 single) with stunning panoramic views out of the coastline.
+Look no further – our semi detached cottage offers stunning panoramic views out over the beautiful Gower coastline.
 Gorgeous welcome pack on arrival.
 3 nights minimum, with prices all inclusive of bed linen & towels (except beach towels).

 This charming, ‘chocolate box’ cottage, surrounded by a pretty cottage garden, is only 1/4 of a mile from Llangennith beach.
 It sleeps up to 5 people with 2 bedrooms, kitchen/diner, lounge, bathroom and full central heating.
 Bed linen and towels provided.
 Pets welcome.